 Antibiotics & Healthcare Providers

 The following materials offer practical ways to inform and interact with your patients, prescribing guidelines, and resources for you and your clients.

 To be used with patients (adults and children) who have a suspected viral infection.
 Provides information about symptomatic relief for infections and indicates when patients should consider a return visit.
-(Click the picture to enlarge.)
+(Click picture to enlarge.)

 Talking with Patients about When to Use Antibiotics